SRGSSR/androidx-mediarouter-compose/README.md

 ## Getting started

-Please check the [documentation][androidx-mediarouter-compose-doc] to know how to use AndroidX MediaRouter Compose in your project.
+Please check the [documentation][media-maestro-doc] to know how to use MediaMaestro in your project.

 ## Release